JoostVoskuil/azure-devops-gitleaks/README.md

 Any feedback on the Azure configuration file ('UDMSecretChecks.toml') is welcome.
 See [Jesse Houwing's github repo](https://github.com/jessehouwing/gitleaks-azure)

-The configuration file isn't as good as creds can was before, it had a bunch of helper functions to rule out false positives that aren't (yet) possible with  gitleaks.
+The configuration file isn't as good as credscan was before, it had a bunch of helper functions to rule out false positives that aren't (yet) possible with gitleaks.

 ## Arguments